-Beginning with the first subattribute of representative government, clean elections, the indicators are very highly correlated and CA is .97.
-Since there are no significant missing data in any of the indicators, BFA was used to aggregate them.
+Beginning with the first subattribute of Representative Government, Clean Elections, the indicators are very highly correlated and the CA is .93.
+Since there are no significant missingness in any of the indicators, BFA was used to aggregate them.
 In a final step, all the country-years without an electoral regime, according to V-Dem, received the minimum value 0.
-(This procedure is only applied in cases where the LIED competition indicator is also 0.)
-The party freedom indicators also showed a high scalability coefficient (.96) but as they are characterized by significant gaps (in the NELDA and Polity indicators), IRT modelling was used in this case.
-The elected government indicators showed somewhat weaker unidimensionality than the other subattribute indices as the Polity indicators are somewhat out of sync with each other and the other indicators-as indicated by their factor loadings of .53 and .60.
-Nonetheless, they were kept in order to produce a more nuanced index.
-Moreover, the factor loadings indicated that a reflective model is reasonable given the high conceptual overlap among the indicators, and CA is still .86.
+Regarding Inclusive Suffrage, the indicators were combined by taking a weighted average, where suffrage counts twice as much as voter registration since overt suffrage exclusions are more fundamental and tend to have more significant impact on who is allowed to vote than problems with voter registration that mainly have an impact at the margins even where problems are severe.
+The party freedom indicators showed a high scalability coefficient (.95) but as they are characterized by gaps (in the Polity indicator), IRT modelling was used in this case.
+The Elected Government indicators showed somewhat weaker unidimensionality as one of the Polity indicators is somewhat out of sync with the other indicators-as indicated by a factor loading of .61.
+Nonetheless, it was kept in order to produce a more nuanced index.
+Moreover, the factor loadings indicated that a reflective model is reasonable, given the high conceptual overlap among the indicators, and CA is still .85.
 Missing data in the Polity indicators meant that, once again, IRT modelling was used to aggregate the relevant indicators.
 Since a single indicator was selected for inclusive elections, this subattribute does not need any aggregation.

-The suffrage indicator was combined with the three other subattribute indices to construct an overall representative government index, but only after the construction of an 'intermediate' index based on the other subattribute indices.
+The Inclusive Suffrage index was combined with the three other subattribute indices to construct an overall Representative Government index, but only after the construction of an 'intermediate' index based on the other subattribute indices.
 Inspired by Dahl's (1971; 1989; see also Coppedge, Alvarez and Maldonado 2008; Miller 2015) theoretical distinction between two attributes of representative government-contestation and inclusion-a first step uses the factor scores from a BFA to construct a contestation index (CA=.93).
-Thereafter, a formative aggregation procedure combines the contestation index with the inclusive suffrage measure.
+Thereafter, a formative aggregation procedure combines the contestation index with the Inclusive Suffrage measure.
 Although contestation and inclusion are not highly correlated, they are both necessary preconditions for representative government.
-Accordingly, the representative government index is based on a multiplication of the suffrage scores and the normalized scores for the contestation index.
+Accordingly, the Representative Government index is based on a multiplication of the suffrage scores and the normalized scores for the contestation index.